-To view information about the switch:
+To view information about the switch or change the switch device name:

-- 1. Connect your computer to the same network as the switch. - You can use a WiFi or wired network connection, or connect directly to a switch that is off-network using an Ethernet cable. - 2.
-Launch a web browser. - In the address field of your web browser, enter the IP address of the switch.
+You can use a WiFi or wired network connection, or connect directly to a switch that is off-network using an Ethernet cable.

+- 2. Launch a web browser. - 3.
+In the address field of your web browser, enter the IP address of the switch.

-If you do not know the IP address of the switch, see Access the Switch Using a Web Browser on page 6.
+If you do not know the IP address of the switch, see Access the Switch Using a Web Browser on page 7.